The Immersive Web

 You may think now: Sounds interesting, but I cant really imagine how this all will look like.

-The truth is - nobody knows for sure right now.
-Hardly anyone imagined in the early days of the arpanet how the internet of today looks like and how impressive some websites are that developers and designers came up with.
+But the truth is - like in the early days of the arpanet, nobody imagined how the internet of today looks like and how impressive some websites are that developers and designers came up with.

 We are now on the frontier of a new way to interact with the internet.